 Those who are willing to do a little research into specific companies will purchase corporate bonds, which are rated as to their level of risk.
 Bond yields are also somewhat affected by Treasury yields, as well.

-How Do Treasury Notes Work?Treasury notes and bonds are sold by the U.S. Treasury Department to pay for the U.S. debt.
-Treasury notes are issued in terms of 2, 3, 5, and 10 years, while Treasury bonds are issued in terms of 30 years.
-Treasury bills are issued in terms of one year or less.
-However, many people just refer to all of them as Treasury bonds, Treasury products or even just Treasuries.
-The most popular Treasury product is the 10-year note.
+Treasury notes and bonds are sold by the U.S. Treasury Department to pay for the U.S. debt.
+Notes are issued in terms of 2, 3, 5, and 10 years, while bonds are issued in terms of 30 years.
+Bills are issued in terms of one year or less.
+However, many people just refer to all of them as bonds, Treasury products or even just Treasuries.
+The most popular product is the 10-year note.

 It is important to know that Treasury yields only affect fixed-rated mortgages.
 The 10-year note affects 15-year conventional loans, while the 30-year bond affects 30-year conventional loans.

 Adjustable rate mortgages are affected more by the Fed funds rate.
 This is set by the Federal Reserve.
 It is the rate banks charge each other for overnight loans needed to maintain their reserve requirement with the Fed.
 The Fed funds rate affects LIBOR, which is the rate banks charge each other for one, three and six month loans.
 It also affects the prime rate, which is the rate banks charge their best customers.
-Since the Fed funds rate affects LIBOR and other short-term interest rates, it also affects adjustable-rate mortgages, since these typically adjust on a semi-annual or annual basis.
+Since the Fed funds rate affects LIBOR and other short-term interest rates, it also affects adjustable-rate loans, since these typically adjust on a semi-annual or annual basis.

 Between May and September 2013, the 10-year Treasury yield rose more than 75%, to 2.98%.
 The yield started rising after Federal Reserve Chairman Ben Bernanke announced the Fed may start tapering off its purchases of Treasuries and other securities.
 The Fed has been buying $85 billion a month since September 2011.
 See more about Quantitative Easing.

 Rates continue to rise as the economy improves and investors switch to stocks and real estate investments.
 Citi forecasts that the 10-year Treasury yield will break 3% next year, while Wells Capital Management says it will happen this year.
 (Source: CNBC, Market Consensus: Get Ready for 3% Treasury Yields, June 19, 2013)

 On June 1, 2012, the yield on the 10-year Treasury note dropped briefly during intra-day trading to 1.442%, the lowest in 200 years.
 By the end of the day, the rate closed just a bit higher, at 1.47%.
-Nevertheless, this forced mortgage interest rates down to record lows.
+Nevertheless, this forced interest rates down to record lows.

-Why was the Treasury yield so low?
+Why was the yield so low?
 Investors were panicked by a lower-than-expected jobs report, and by ongoing worries about the eurozone debt crisis.
 They sold stocks, driving the Dow down 275 points.
 They put their cash into the only safe haven, U.S. Treasury notes.
 (Gold, the safe haven in 2011, was down thanks to lower economic growth in China and the other emerging market countries.)

 Investors still hadn't recovered their confidence from the stock market crash of 2008.
 In addition, they were uneasy that the Federal government would allow the economy to fall off the fiscal cliff.
 Add in the uncertainty around a Presidential election year, and you had a situation that might not occur for another 200 years.
 Article updated September 5, 2013